Guide to South Carolina foreign corporation registration

 • South Carolina registered agent's name and physical street address

-Corporations (both domestic and foreign, if organized as business corporations) must include Form CL-1, the Initial Annual Report, listing officers and initial issued shares, but LLCs don't need this.
+Corporations (both domestic and foreign, if organized as business corporations) must include Form CL-1, the Initial Annual Report, with a $25 minimum license fee.
+Per the CL-1 form instructions, LLCs are exempt unless they've elected to be taxed as a corporation.

 Naming requirements